tmcphillips/senior-design-group10/scripts/serverSetup.md

 # Getting started with YesWorkflow Web Components

-**Please ensure that JDK 10 and Maven 3+ are installed on your machine before continuing and confirm that JDK 10 is your default JAVA_HOME**
+**Please ensure that JDK 10 is installed on your machine before continuing and confirm that JDK 10 is your default JAVA_HOME.
+Additionally, this system uses either Python 3.5 or 3.6.**

 ## Deploying the web sever
 In the yw_website directory, change directory into the scripts directory.
 You should see a number of bash scripts:
 ```
 deploy_python.sh
 deploy_python3.sh
-remote_deploy_python.sh
-remote_deploy_python3.sh
 workflow_sample.gv
 ```
+# Deploy locally
-If you would like to deploy a test server on your localhost, you may run one of these two files:
+If you would like to deploy a test server on your localhost, first ensure that you're not running anything on port 8000, then you may run one of these two files:
 ```
 deploy_python.sh
 deploy_python3.sh